stephane-archer/video_skimmer/README.md

 # 🎞️ video_skimmer

 A lightweight Flutter widget that brings Final Cut-style video skimming to your apps.
-Hover your mouse across the video container and preview frames instantly — just like pro editing tools!
+Hover your mouse across the video container and preview frames instantly, just like pro editing tools!

 Built with ❤️ for MacOS and Windows.
 Contributions welcome to extend platform support and squash bugs!